CallumRG/lessoncraft.ai/Daily Scrum/Mar 18.md

 - What will I do today: start research and working on course component usage

 Kaitlyn:
-- What did I do yesterday:
+- What did I do yesterday: research how to have individual link per profile
-- What was in my way:
+- What was in my way: n/a
-- What will I do today:
+- What will I do today: continue research

 Michael:
 - What did I do yesterday: Finished lessons liked by me